suf102/Data-and-Machine-Learning-Portfolio/README.md

 ### Excise rates and RTD Consumption

 In this project I focus on trying to determine if the excise rate on Ready to Drink Alcoholic beverages has an impact on the rate of consumption.
-I have included a short writeup pdf that summarizes my findings that increases that are not indexed to inflation have a impact, but increases that are indexed to inflation have little significant impact.
+I have included a short writeup pdf that summarizes my findings that increases that are not indexed to inflation have a impact, but increases that are indexed to inflation have little impact.

 ### Credit Card Fraud